About the VCE

 VCE VM satisfactory completion requirements

-Students can meet Unit 3–4 sequence requirements when studying Units 3 and 4 of VCE VM studies concurrently over two semesters or over multiple years, provided they complete the requisite number of units and sequences.
-For example, if a student completes Unit 3 PDS across Semesters 1 and 2 (a full year) and then completes Unit 4 PDS over two semesters in the following academic year, this would be considered a Unit 3–4 sequence.
+Students can meet Unit 3–4 sequence requirements when studying the VCE VM flexibly by completing Units 3 and 4 of VCE VM studies concurrently over 2 semesters, or over multiple years, provided they complete the requisite number of units and sequences.
+For example, if a student completes Unit 3 Personal Development Skills across Semesters 1 and 2 (a full year) and then completes Unit 4 Personal Development Skills over 2 semesters in the following academic year, this would be considered a Unit 3–4 sequence.